eeenya-99/Flying-Red-Panda-lab1-variant7/README.md

 ## Features

-- Using a hashmap to implement various operations of the dictionary, and use separate chaining to solve the conflict problem flexibly。
+- Using a hashmap to implement various operations of the dictionary, and use separate chaining to solve the conflict problem flexibly.

 ## Contribution